mcburton/writing/annotatedbib.markdown

 1. Borgman, C. L. 2009.
 "The digital future is now: A call to action for the humanities."
 Digital Humanities Quarterly 3(4) [link](http://digitalhumanities.org/dhq/vol/3/4/000077/000077.html).
 1. Borgman, Christine L. 2007.
 Scholarship in the digital age.
 MIT Press Retrieved [link](http://books.google.com/books?id=ZDDu3CuzDdMC).
 1. Burgess, Helen J., and Jeanne Hamming.
 2011.
 "New Media in the Academy: Labor and the Production of Knowledge in Scholarly Multimedia."
 Digital Humanities  Quarterly 5(3) [link](http://digitalhumanities.org/dhq/vol/5/3/000102/000102.html).
+1. Harley, D., S. K Acord, S. Earl-Novell, S. Lawrence, and C. J King.
+2010.
+“Assessing the future landscape of scholarly communication: An exploration of faculty values and needs in seven disciplines.”
 1. Rosenzweig, Roy.
 2010.
 Clio Wired: The Future of the Past in the Digital Age.
 Columbia University Press [link](http://books.google.com/books?id=4nivoPD7L40C).
 1. Unsworth, John M. n.d.
 "Cyberinfrastructure for the Humanities and Social Sciences."
 Retrieved June 3, 2009  [link](http://www3.isrl.illinois.edu/~unsworth/Cyberinfrastructure.RLG.html).